pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 Most of the `top` variations have specific use cases like `PowerTOP` diagnoses issues with the Linux system’s power consumption and power management for example.\
 But since they all come **from** `top` I feel comfortable putting them in this section

+### Network-specific
+- Tools like `btop/bpytop` can give you some insight into your network interfaces' Download and Upload usage.

 ### User-specific
 - `w` + example of what it does: